 (Data Source: ArcGIS Online Terrain/Bathymetry Layer, Wikipedia, Google Map, Google Image Search)

-A printed version of this map will be displayed in the Map Gallery of North American Cartographic Information Society 2024 Annual Conference at Tacoma, Washington.
+A printed version of this map was displayed in the Map Gallery of North American Cartographic Information Society 2024 Annual Conference at Tacoma, Washington.